hydro-project/hydroflow/hydroflow/examples/two_pc/README.md

 Now, in the coordinator process you can type an integer at `stdin`.
 Each integer you type is considered a transaction ID, and a two-phase commit process is run for that transaction.
 Votes to commit or abort are randomized.

-You should see logging information on screen at both the coordinator and the subordinates.
+You should see log files generated, where each log is named `{port}.txt`.

 Adding the `--graph <graph_type>` flag to the end of the command lines above will print out a node-and-edge diagram of the program.
 Supported values for `<graph_type>` include [mermaid](https://mermaid-js.github.io/) and [dot](https://graphviz.org/doc/info/lang.html).